mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 dedicating vast resources that could be applied elsewhere, screens cannot be expected to completely safeguard a ship.
-However, good screen gunners can extend a ship’s lifespan, preventing it from suffering major damage deep into a battle, thereby allowing its guns to further damage the enemy.
+However, good screen gunners can extend a ship's lifespan, preventing it from suffering major damage deep into a battle, thereby allowing its guns to further damage the enemy.
 Fleet combat can be a war of attrition and it is not always the